Permanent time observation in the United States: Legal history of permanent time

 Permanent DST in the US was briefly enacted by president Richard Nixon in January 1974, in response to the 1973 oil crisis.
 The new permanent DST law was retracted within the year.
-Year-round daylight saving time was initially supported by 79% of the public, but that support had dropped to 42% after its first winter.
+Year-round DST was initially supported by 79% of the public, but that support had dropped to 42% after its first winter.
 Considerable opposition to observing DST during the winter had come from school groups, such as the National School Boards Association, which expressed concern over darkness during the morning school commute.
 When members of Congress introduced legislation to repeal the practice, they stated it jeopardized children's safety, citing the deaths of eight schoolchildren in Florida since DST had been enacted a few weeks prior.